Historical Apoplexy · State Legislative Adaptations · Virginia

 BY __________ (Introduced by request)

-CONCERNING THE ESTABLISHMENT OF COMMONWEALTH PROGRAMS FOR FOOD AND COMMODITY ASSURANCE, PUBLIC HEALTH AND WELFARE, AND EDUCATION MODERNIZATION TO ENSURE THE MATERIAL SECURITY, PHYSIOLOGICAL WELL-BEING, AND DEVELOPMENTAL MATURITY OF ALL VIRGINIANS, AND, IN CONNECTION THEREWITH, AMENDING TITLES 2.2, 3.2, 22.1, 23.1, 32.1, AND 63.2 OF THE CODE OF VIRGINIA, MAKING APPROPRIATIONS, AND PROVIDING EFFECTIVE DATES.
+CONCERNING THE ESTABLISHMENT OF A COMMONWEALTH PROGRAM FOR FOOD, RESOURCE, AND COMMODITY ASSURANCE TO ENSURE THE MATERIAL SECURITY OF ALL VIRGINIANS, AND, IN CONNECTION THEREWITH, AMENDING TITLES 2.2 AND 3.2 OF THE CODE OF VIRGINIA, MAKING APPROPRIATIONS, AND PROVIDING EFFECTIVE DATES.

 A BILL FOR AN ACT